JRC1995/Machine-Translation-Transformers/README.md

 The paper recommended something along that line.
 Using embedding matrix seemed to produce much better results.

-Even though, I included an option to use randomzied teacher's forcing, I kept teacher forcing off through out this training to check if it can still fit on the training data.
+Even though I included an option to use randomzied teacher's forcing, I kept teacher forcing off throughout this training to check if it can still fit on the training data.

 ### TO DO